Matrix-valued Bessel processes: Some properties and the relation to Wishart processes

 \section{Some properties and the relation to Wishart processes}

-Throughout this section $X$ denotes a BESM$(\delta,d)$ process, and $\P^x$ denotes its law when started from $x\in E$.
+Throughout this section $X$ denotes a BESM$(\delta,d)$ process with $\delta>0$, and $\P^x$ denotes its law when started from $x\in E$.
 Our goal is to study some of its basic properties, in particular the relation to Wishart processes.
 Much of the analysis relies on the following standard result, which states that $X$ solves the martingale problem for $\Lcal$.
 It can be deduced, for example, from \cite[Corollary~5.4.1 and Theorem~5.1.3]{Fukushima:2011ys}.
+Here and throughout this section, a property holds for {\em quasi-every (q.e.) $x\in E$} if it holds outside a set of zero capacity; see~\cite[page 68]{Fukushima:2011ys}.

 \begin{lemma} Pick any $f\in D(\Lcal)$ such that $\Lcal f$ is locally $m$-integrable on $E$.
 For q.e.~$x\in E$ we have $\int_0^t |\Lcal f(X_s)|ds<\infty$ for all $t\ge 0$, $\P^x$-a.s., and the process